• Skip to main content

 Okinawa Taco Rice (タコライス)

-• Seasoning the taco meat with ketchup, sake, and soy sauce creates a savory-sweet balance that pairs well with plain white rice.
+• Seasoning the taco meat with ketchup, sake, and soy sauce creates a savory-sweet balance that pairs well with plain white rice, and has loads of umami that you don't find in your average taco meat.

-• Leaving the taco meat a little saucy allows the juices to percolate down into the rice.
+• I like leaving the taco meat a little saucy for this Okinawa Taco Rice recipe; this allows the juices to percolate down into the rice, making sure the flavor seeps all the way down to the last bite.

 • Layering the meat on the rice seasons the rice, and layering the cheese on the meat allows the cheese to melt.
-Putting the lettuce around the edges of the plate keeps it from wilting.
+Putting the lettuce around the edges of the plate keeps it from wilting and creating a delightful contrast of flavors, textures, and temperatures.

 A plate Okinawan Taco Rice with layers of rice, Japanese-style taco meat, cheese, tomatoes and lettuce.